Skip to main content

 • Swollen joints

-• Joint stiffness (for 30 minutes or more a day)
+• Joint stiffness (lasting 30 minutes or more a day)

 • Fatigue

-RA can affect almost any joint in the body, but it’s most common in the hands and feet.
-Symptoms must be present for at least 6 weeks before RA can be considered.
+RA can affect almost any joint in your body, but it’s most common in your hands and feet.
+These symptoms need to last for at least 6 weeks before RA can be considered.

-Of note, RA does not cause back pain.
-RA typically only affects the spine in one joint, at the top of your spine near your skull.
-When this joint is affected by RA, it may cause a headache near the back and/or bottom of your head, but not back pain.
+Of note, RA doesn’t usually cause back pain.
+It typically only affects one joint in your spine — at the top, near the base of your skull.
+When RA affects this joint, it may cause a headache near the back or bottom of your head, but not back pain.

 What tests can help diagnose rheumatoid arthritis?

-The following tests can be helpful when trying to diagnose RA.
-But it’s important to remember that none of these tests confirm RA, or rule it out completely.
-Symptoms and your physical exam findings are what matter most.
+The following is a closer look at tests that can help when trying to diagnose rheumatoid arthritis (RA).
+But it’s important to remember that no single test can confirm or rule out RA.
+Your symptoms and physical exam findings are what matter most.

 Blood tests

-Two tests may help diagnose RA if the symptoms and physical exam also fit:
+Two blood tests may help diagnose RA if the symptoms and physical exam also fit:

 • Rheumatoid factor (RF)